pathogenic micro-organismsReading time:

 The main flagellate to remember in this category is the Diplomonadina Giardia lamblia (also known as G. intestinalis, G.duodenalis or even G. enterica), responsible for many gastro-enteritis ("giardiasis") and found in water throughout the world.
 Its dissemination is considerable due to the abundance of healthy carriers.
 It displays a high resistance to disinfectants, especially in its encysted form.

-The ovoid cysts (figure 14) are from 8 to 16 µm long and 6 to 9 µm wide; they are fairly well eliminated by flocculation carried out at optimum treatment amounts followed by a quick filtration through sand.
+The ovoid cysts (figure 14) are from 8 to 16 µm long and 6 to 9 µm wide; they are fairly well eliminated by flocculation carried out at optimum treatment amounts followed by a rapid filtration through sand.

 - Cryptosporidium (C. parvum), responsible for cryptosporidiosis, has oocysts that are virtually spherical, having a diameter of 3 to 6 µm; they are noticeably smaller than Giardia cysts (figure 14).
-Many animal parasites (especially bovine, ovine and caprine) can act as reservoirs for these parasite.
+Many animal spacies (especially bovine, ovine and caprine) can act as reservoirs for this parasite.
 This disease has the same symptoms as giardiasis (diarrhoea, nausea and vomiting, abdominal cramps, headaches, fever); however, this parasite presents a particular danger to immunodepressed patients (babies, the elderly, AIDS patients).
-Chlorine is virtually powerless for eliminating this parasite; ozone works but at a concentration far higher that commonly accepted; the «multiple barrier» treatment, combining solid-liquid separation (including membranes if possible) and disinfection (O3 and/or UV) is alone capable of providing the consumer with an effective protection;
+Chlorine is virtually powerless for eliminating this parasite; ozone works but at a concentration far higher that commonly accepted; the "multiple barrier" treatment, combining solid-liquid separation (including membranes if possible) and disinfection (O3 and/or UV) is alone capable of providing the consumer with an effective protection;

 - Cyclospora (C. cayetanensis): spherical oocysts measuring 8 to 10 µm, that are infectious at the spore-forming stage (and, therefore, unlike Cryptosporidium, not immediately after their excretion).
 In this case, other mammals do not appear to act as reservoirs for this parasite.
 The disease has the same symptoms as cryptosporidiosis.
 As in the case of other Sporozoa, the oocysts are very chlorine-resistant;